iacanay/rART/README.md

 further described in “A User’s Guide to Approximate Randomization Tests with a Small Number of Clusters” (Cai et al. 2022).

+# Contributors of the package

+Ivan A. Canay, Northwestern University
+Mathew Thomas, Northwestern University

 # Installation

 You can install rART using the following command: